Venice Film Festival round-up, from Poor Things to Ferrari

 Festivalgoers will surely agree that the 2023 competition was one of the most eclectic and eccentric in recent memory, writes Geoffrey Macnab

 The mood at this year’s 80th Venice Film Festival was sometimes very fractious.
 There were topless protesters outside the premiere of the new Woody Allen movie.
 The festival was branded “horrendous, dirty and nasty” for showing Allen’s film alongside those of Roman Polanski and Luc Besson.
-After all, these are all filmmakers who had been accused of predatory sexual behaviour in the past
+After all, these are all filmmakers who had been accused of predatory sexual behaviour in the past.
+(The allegations against Allen and Besson have never been substantiated, and Polanski, after pleading guilty in 1977 to unlawful sex with a 13-year-old girl, denied an accusation of rape made in 2019.)

 The festival began on a very damp and downbeat note.
 There was torrential rain.
-The Lido, the thin little island strip on which the it takes place, was deserted and drenched.
+The Lido, the thin little island strip on which it takes place, was deserted and drenched.
 The usual swarms of sunbathing tourists were nowhere to be seen.
 Hollywood A-list stars were also conspicuous by their absence.

 However, once some decent films began to show, spirits quickly lifted.
-There were even some raucous parties, for instance the late night shindig hosted by a drinks brand n the grounds of the once luxurious but now semi-derelict Hotel Des Bains – a building that looks more and more every year like the abandoned mansion Xanadu in Orson Welles’s Citizen Kane.
-The Des Bains was where Thomas Mann was inspired to write his novel Death in Venice – but it was taken over at the weekend by young Venetians determined to have a wild a time as possible
+There were even some raucous parties, for instance, the late-night shindig hosted by a drinks brand on the grounds of the once luxurious but now semi-derelict Hotel Des Bains – a building that looks more and more every year like the abandoned mansion Xanadu in Orson Welles’s Citizen Kane.
+The Des Bains was where Thomas Mann was inspired to write his novel Death in Venice – but it was taken over at the weekend by young Venetians determined to have as wild a time as possible.

-Challengers, the Luca Guadagnino tennis-based drama starring Zendaya that had originally been announced as the opening film, had been pulled by MGM/Amazon because of the SAG-AFTRA strike.
+Challengers, the Luca Guadagnino tennis-based drama starring Zendaya that had originally been announced as the opening film, had been pulled by MGM/Amazon because of the Sag-Aftra strike.
 Instead, the festival began with Commandante, an Italian Second World War movie that received a lukewarm reception.
 It stars Pierfrancesco Favino (one of the few local stars considered bankable in Italy) as Salvatore Todaro, a rugged submarine commander in Mussolini’s navy Like many submarine movies, this is a sweaty, claustrophobic affair.
 It wasn’t helped by its sentimentality or its chauvinistic nationalism.

-Dispirited festival goers were given a much needed boost of adrenalin on the second day of the festival by Michael Mann’s high-octane Ferrari.
-Vying for the top award The Golden Lion, this is a motor racing drama done in a grand operatic style.
+Dispirited festival goers were given a much-needed boost of adrenalin on the second day of the festival by Michael Mann’s high-octane Ferrari.
+Vying for the top award, the Golden Lion, this is a motor racing drama done in a grand operatic style.
 Adam Driver plays car designer Enzo Ferrari at a pivotal moment in his life in the late 1950s.
 His company is teetering close to bankruptcy and desperately needs outside investment.
 Ferrari has to decide whether his priority is to win races or sell cars to the public.
 He’s still grief-stricken over the death of his son.
 Penelope Cruz is in full Greek tragedy mode as his Clytemnestra-like wife and business partner Laura.
 Enzo is cheating on her with Lina Lardi (Shailene Woodley).

 Driver was mocked by some critics for his wavering Italian accent and dour demeanour, but he gives a fine and subtle performance as a complex, buttoned-up man who prefers cars to people.
 Mann orchestrates the road race sequences and the lethal crashes in masterly style.